-- Meanwhile, in a bowl, whisk together eggs, mirin, and fish sauce well.
-For extra smooth eggs, pour mixture through a sieve to ensure eggs are smooth.
+- Meanwhile, in a bowl, whisk together eggs, mirin, and fish sauce.
+For extra smooth eggs, pour the egg mixture through a sieve to remove any lumps.

-- Once the earthenware or pot is hot, pour in dashi or vegetable stock.
-Bring it to a soft boil.
+- Once the earthenware or pot is hot, pour in dashi stock and bring it to a soft boil.

 - Whisk the stock as you slowly pour in egg mixture - this prevents the eggs from sticking to the pot.
 Mix the eggs and stock together for a couple of seconds until it’s well combined.

-- Turn heat to low, cover with a lid, and cook for about 5 minutes in earthenware or 6 ½ minutes in a pot.
-Eggs should be set, then turn off heat and top with green onions.
+- Turn heat to low, cover with a lid, and cook for about 5 minutes in earthenware or 6 ½ minutes in the pot.
+You'll know when they're done when the center of the eggs is set.
+Turn off heat and top with green onions.
 Serve immediately.

 Nutrition information is calculated by software based on the ingredients in each recipe.
 It is an estimate only and provided for informational purposes.
 Nutrition may vary based on product availability, methods of preparation, origin, and freshness of ingredients, etc. For the most accurate nutritional information, use your preferred nutrition calculator, actual ingredients, and quantities used for the recipe.
 Please consult with your physician or registered dietitian if more precise nutrition calculations are needed for health reasons.